 Procedure for Applying for External Funding

-The selkin [at] haverford.edu (subject: Grant%20Proposal%20Assistance) (Director of Sponsored Research) encourages you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to find a full range of possible funders.
+The selkin [at] haverford.edu (Director of Sponsored Research) encourages you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to gain an overview.

 The best sources for assistance on the academic content of your proposal are the program announcement, a program officer or even a reviewer if available, and your professional colleagues.
 Sometimes a funder will make available a list of previous recipients of funding; it may useful for you to contact one or more of them.